 chance to photograph birds

-like short-eared owls, barn owls, northern harriers, American
+like bald eagles, short-eared owls, barn owls, northern harriers, American

-kestrels, rough-legged hawks, and many others that hunt the refuge.
+kestrels, rough-legged hawks, and many others that hunt the refuges.

 Besides Farmington Bay we also photograph three other prime wildlife